dzek69/express-abort/README.md

 ## Usage

 1. Install as any other npm library
-2. Import `express-abort` for ES6 code, `express-abort/dist` for ES5 code.
-Remember about `default` export when using commonjs.
+2. Import `express-abort` for es modules code, `express-abort/dist` for common js node 8+ code.
+Remember about `default` export when using common js version.
 3. Code example:
 ```javascript
 import express from "express";